zpaolo11x/Arcadeflow/README.md

 - 'Reset all options' : Restore default settings for all layout options, erase sorting options, language options and thumbnail options

 ## Previous versions history #

+*v14.5*

+- Added option to show controls overlay only on arcade games
+- Added two new systems: Sega Pico and Acan
+- In multifilter menu you can skip void entries with "right"
+- Fixed issue with controls overlay

 *v14.4*